textileio/community/docs/a-tour-of-textile.md

 #### View contacts

-We can now see the added contact contact in our "address book".
+We can now see the added contact contact in our "address book":

 ```tab="cmd"
 textile contacts ls